fxpl/notebooks/README.md

 "To Err or Not to Err?" by Källén and Wrigstad.

 #### SccOutputAnalyzer
-Just as for the notebook analyzer, the output from `SccOutputAnalyzer` is stored on CSV format.
+Just as the output from the notebook analyzer, that of `SccOutputAnalyzer` is stored on CSV format.
 The following files are created:
- * cloneLoc<timestamp>.csv has no header and contains the line count for each snippet that has at least one clone.
+ * `cloneLoc<timestamp>.csv` has no header and contains the line count for each snippet that has at least one clone.
- * cloneFrequency<timestamp>.csv contains information about clone frequencies as described for `NotebookAnalyzer`.
+ * `cloneFrequency<timestamp>.csv`contains information about clone frequencies
+   as described for `NotebookAnalyzer`.
- * connections<timestamp>.csv contains information about connections as described for `NotebookAnalyzer`.
+ * `connections<timestamp>.csv` contains information about connections as described for `NotebookAnalyzer`.